Pelham Bay Park: 17th and 18th centuries

 The Dutch West India Company purchased the land in 1639.
-They called it Vreedelandt, which roughly translates to "land of freedom", and alternatively Oostdorp, meaning "east village".
+They called it Vreedelandt, which translates to "land of peace", and alternatively Oostdorp, meaning "east village".
 Oostdorp became the area known as Westchester Square, to the southwest of the current park.

 In 1642, Anne Hutchinson and her family moved from Rhode Island to Split Rock, along the Hutchinson River in what is now Pelham Bay Park.
 Although the family was English, the land was part of New Netherland under Dutch authority.
 The exact location of the Hutchinson house is unknown, with one scholar saying that the house was in the modern-day park on the east side of the Hutchinson River, and another saying that the house was on the west side of the river in now Baychester.
 The Siwanoy destroyed the Hutchinson settlement and killed the family in August 1643, in reprisal for the unrelated massacres carried out under Willem Kieft's direction of the Dutch West India Company's New Amsterdam colony.

 In 1654 an Englishman named Thomas Pell purchased 50,000 acre from the Siwanoy, comprising the land of the current Pelham Bay Park as well as the nearby town of Pelham, New York, and made his estate on 9188 acre of that land.
 The current park consists of the southernmost portion of Pell's estate, excluding Hart Island and City Island.
 Pell's land became known as Pelham Manor after Charles II's 1666 charter, and parts of Pell's land claim were in conflict with that of other nearby settlers.
 Pell died in 1669, willing his property to his nephew John, who sold off City Island in 1685.
 The land grant was renewed in 1687.
 The next year, Jacob Leisler bought 6000 acre of the remaining property on behalf of the Huguenots, and with that land, founded the town of New Rochelle for the Huguenots.
 Upon John Pell's death in 1700, he willed the property to his son Joseph, who in turn transferred ownership to his own son, John.
 Ownership of the manor then went to the Bartow family, who were maternal descendants of the Pell family.
 The Pell family burial plot faced the Pelham Bay waterfront on the eastern side of the manor.